 But a trust allows for the gradual transfer of assets based on certain conditions or factors (like graduating college or passing a drug test).

-Many trusts are written to address a family's problem, “black sheep” children who can’t be trusted to manage inherited property or money.
+Many are written to address a family's problem, “black sheep” children who can’t be trusted to manage inherited property or money.
 After all, by giving money to your children, you are creating a legacy that you hope will last for generations.

 1. Avoiding Probate Court